 It is hard to believe now, but back in the early nineteenth century Ulva was a thriving island community with sixteen separate townships.
 The main industry was collecting and selling kelp, a kind of seaweed.
 According to the 1841 census Ulva, and its adjoining island Gometra were home to 859 people.
 However by 1848 there were only 150 people left.

 Mr Francis William Clark bought the island in 1835.
 He forcibly removed hundreds of people from the land to make way for more profitable sheep.
 These clearances happened across many other parts of Scotland, but Mr Clark is remembered for being particularly cruel for the way he forced the elderly and sick from their homes.

 Throughout the nineteenth century population continued to decline, and by the early twentieth century there were only a handful of people left living on Ulva.
 Today there are about 16 people living on the island.

-Today the island is privately owned by the Howard family, who purchased it from the Clarks in 1945.
+The island is privately owned by the Howard family, who purchased it from the Clarks in 1945.
 However in July 2017 it was put up for sale by the family for £4.25m.
 The local community is trying to buy it.

 Walks on Ulva